f4T1H21/HackTheBox-Writeups/Boxes/Tenet/README.md

 <p align="center">Creator: <a href="https://app.hackthebox.eu/profile/94858">egotisticalSW</a></p>

 # Personal thoughts
 This is a custom exploitation box, and you obviously need to know about `PHP Object Injection` and a bit of scripting..
-Enjoyed solving it and learned new things; apart from the foothold, it's not a medium-leveled box.
+Enjoyed solving it and learned new things; apart from the foothold, it's not even a medium-leveled box.
 I tried to explain the steps as simple as I can.
 Hope you'll find it useful; if so, consider [suporting]() a student to get `OSCP` exam and +respecting my profile in HTB.

 Now, let me get right into it.